 Creamy garlic pasta is savory comfort at its best!
-This nut-free garlic pasta recipe is a one-pot wonder in under 20 minutes.
-Quick, easy, and oh so delicious!
+This vegan creamy garlic pasta recipe is a one-pot wonder in under 20 minutes.
+Quick, easy, and oh-so delicious!

-I love creamy, garlic anything, so I whipped up a creamy garlic pasta this evening with ingredients in my pantry and refrigerator.
+I love creamy garlic anything, so I whipped up a creamy garlic pasta this evening with ingredients in my pantry and refrigerator.
 For some reason, the beginning of the week is more stressful, so I appreciate any meal I make in one pot in under 20 minutes.
-So, give this creamy garlic pasta recipe a try if you want a quick and easy meal.
+So, try this vegan creamy garlic pasta recipe for a quick and easy meal.

 Jump to: